Trick or treat?! Serve up a web of creepy, crawly candy spiders for a sweet Halloween surprise.

 3. Stir the chow mein noodles into the melted chocolate and drop the mixture by tablespoons onto the prepared baking sheets.
 Press 2 red candies onto one edge of each cluster to make eyes and lift a few chow mein legs up to give a spidery impression.
 Refrigerate to cool and harden, about 20 minutes, and serve chilled.
 Store in an airtight container in the refrigerator for up to 1 week.

-Excerpted and adapted from Ghoulish Goodies © by Sharon Bowers.
+Excerpted from Ghoulish Goodies © by Sharon Bowers.

 Sharon Bowers